gwu-libraries/package_and_ship/README.md

 # Package and Ship
 Packages and ingests digitized material into dig-col storage.

-* Bags content with relevant descrptive metadata retrieved from ArchivesSpace via the ArchivesSpace API
+* Bags content with relevant descrptive metadata retrieved from ArchivesSpace via the ArchivesSpace API.
+Ideally, this is meant to represent
 * Places the content in the relevant "collection" level directory in dig-col storage
 * Creates digital archival object records and links them to the relevant archival object record.
 The DAO records hold file versions that point to the content in dig-col storage (via cloudfront).

-# How to Use
+# Structure of Files
 Each "object" must be placed in a directory that is titled with the ArchivesSpace refid of that object.
 Select the root directory in the config file; the script will run over every "ref-id" folder in the root directory.

 <pre>